 We pair these tools with expert review.
 That ensures your price reflects real data, not guesswork.
 For deeper sector medians and benchmarking, see our guide on EBITDA benchmarks.

 “Use automated tools to standardize reports, then overlay expert judgment.”
+Related: our walkthrough on it services valuation multiples.

 Conclusion